ItZ2LEO/DigitalPortfolio/Stock_Market_Predictions/README.md

 # Project Overview

-In this project, I predicted wether the S&P 500 will close higher or lower the next day.
-This model had 57% accuracy.
+In this project, the model predicts if the S&P 500 will close higher or lower the next day.
+This model has 57% accuracy.
+This is better than a baseline figure of always guessing the market will go up, which retruns 55% accuracy.
+This is a modest but signifcant improvemnent.

 ## Project Steps